VS

 Both vehicles offer seating for 5 people.

-In curb weight, Subaru Outback is slightly lighter – 1643 kg compared to 1810 kg.
+In terms of curb weight, Subaru Outback is moderately lighter – 1,643 kg compared to 1,810 kg.
 The difference is around 167 kg.

-In terms of boot space, the Subaru Outback offers slight more room – 561 L compared to 540 L. That’s a difference of about 21 L.
+Looking at boot space, the Subaru Outback offers marginally more boot space – 561 L compared to 540 L. That’s a difference of about 21 L.

-When it comes to payload, Mercedes E Class a bit takes the win – 640 kg compared to 557 kg.
+When it comes to payload, the Mercedes E Class carries slightly more – 640 kg compared to 557 kg.
 That’s a difference of about 83 kg.

 Mercedes E Class